webuild-consortium/architecture/adr/base-protocols.md

 ## Advice

 Once merged, this is our consortium’s decision.
 This does not mean all participants agree it is the best possible decision.
-In the decision making process, we have heard the following advice.
-- yyyy-mm-dd, Name, Affiliation, Country: OK or summary of advice